w3f/General-Grants-Program/grants/grants.md

    Once you determine that your project falls within the areas of interest and corresponds to the guidelines above, proceed to the next step.

 1. **Application**

+    We recommend checking out the "[How successfully apply](https://medium.com/web3foundation/web3-foundation-grants-wave-two-recipients-16d9b996501d)" section at the end of the Wave 2 grant winners blog post.
+It gives the best indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.

     1. Fill out the appropriate grant application form:

+        Partially public applications that limit financial information (e.g. funding amount requested) to the Google form are preferred.
+However, teams are free to make fully public applications as well as fully private applications.

         * [technical grant application](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform)
        * [community engagement grant application](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform)

-       Fully public applications are preferred.
-However, the forms above allow teams to make fully or partially private applications.
         Teams that chose to make a fully private application are done.
 Teams that have chosen to make a fully or partially public application should proceed to the next step.

-       We recommend checking out the "[How successfully apply](https://medium.com/web3foundation/web3-foundation-grants-wave-two-recipients-16d9b996501d)" section at the end of the Wave 2 grant winners blog post.
-It gives the best indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.

     1. Fully or partially public applications should be made via a pull request to this repo by following the steps below.
        1. Fork this repository.